rjw57/rbc/doc/index.rst

 The B programming language
 --------------------------

+This section discusses the history of the B language and will provide some example code.
+It will not attempt to be a full description of the language.

 Writing this compiler has really made me appreciate the position B occupies with respect to the history of C. The restrictions of the PDP-7 environment it was created in meant that it clearly demonstrates the asceticism of C but has one